By Marie Kemplay

 Landlord insurance is similar to home insurance but is specifically designed to cover rental properties.
-Ordinary home insurance typically not enough to cover a buy-to-let property.
+Ordinary home insurance is typically not enough to cover a buy-to-let property.

-For example home insurance will often only cover properties that have been uninhabited for up to a month, whereas landlord insurance will usually allow a home to be empty for three months.
+For example, home insurance will often only cover properties that have been uninhabited for up to a month, whereas landlord insurance will usually allow a home to be empty for three months.
 This flexibility is useful as it allows for void periods between tenancies.

 Landlord insurance: the main elements